The Geneva Process on AI Principles

 To tackle these challenges, states and international organizations have started to define ethical principles to guide the design, development, and use of AI for defence and military purposes.
 Key documents include the US Department of Defense Ethical Principles for Artificial Intelligence, the NATO AI Strategy, the EU Guidelines for Military and Non-Military Use of Artificial Intelligence, and the Guiding Principles adopted by the UN Group of Governmental Experts on LAWS.

 Recurring principles throughout these documents include responsibility, equitability, traceability, reliability, governability, and lawfulness.
 Yet, these ethical principles on military AI remain few, vague, and heterogenous.
-Consequently, there is a need for a better comprehension of the meaning, implementation, and legal ramifications of the principles.
+These initiatives thus reflect an emerging but still fragmented global governance landscape.
+Consequently, there is a need for a better comprehension of the meaning, implementation, and legal ramifications of the principles as well as how these principles should be operationalised and enforced.
 The Geneva Process on AI Principles narrows this gap.

 The Process

 To this end, the process explores and clarifies the emerging principles’ meaning, their operationalisation, and their legal implications.
 The process addresses four analytical and policy-related angles relevant to the development, use, and regulation of AI for defense and military purposes, namely legal, technical, ethical, and military perspectives.
-The process consists of research, expert consultations, and a series of workshops as well as the creation of an international network of experts on military AI.
+It emphasizes the need for coordination across these domains to ensure coherent and effective governance.
+The process consists of research, expert consultations, and a series of workshops as well as the creation of an international network of experts on military AI and contributions to leading international conferences.

 Publications